 When it comes to the Lied, aside from her classic-romantic repertoire, mezzo-soprano Martina Gmeinder has set her focus on the 20th and 21st century, which demonstrates an equally strong dedication to the works of Sergej Rachmaninov, Benjamin Britten, Frank Bridge, Benjamin Dale, Alexander Matt, as well as debut performances of Lieder by Iván Kárpáti and Jaroslaw Netter.

 Martina Gmeinder has also performed on stage in Ein Maskenball, Don Pasquale, Hello, Dolly!, Giulio Cesare and Das große Welttheater.
+In December 2018 she celebrated her debut in the role of Elisabeth at the Salzburger Adventsingen in the Great Festival Hall in Salzburg.

 She has worked with conductors such as Manfred Honeck, Ulf Schirmer, Christian Birnbaum, Mark Mast, János Czifra, Ryan Wigglesworth, Andris Nelsons and Bernard Haitink.